jjzazuet/aws-cheatsheets/DVA-C01-elasticache.md

 ## Redis engine

 - Can cache collections.
-- Supports multiple availability zones to read replica when cluster supports replication.
+- Supports multiple availability zones on read replicas when cluster supports replication.
 - Supports in transit and at rest encryption.
 - Can be used as data store.
 - A group of Redis shards forms a cluster (1 to 90 shards).
 - A cluster has a primary node and replicas.
 - If a primary node fails with no replicas, data is lost.
-- Needs backup and restore to migrate or resize Redise clusters.
+- Needs backup and restore to migrate or resize Redis clusters.
   - Can do automatic or manual backups.
 - Global data store offers cross-region replication.
 - Scales vertically on demand.